 With a default Spark R 3.4 environment, each Data Refinery flow runs in a dedicated Spark cluster.
 The Spark environment runtime is started when you select to run the Data Refinery flow and is stopped after the data flow run has finished running against your data set.

-- Runtime options
+- Environment options

-- Default Spark R environment
+- Using the preset Spark R environment

 - Data flows and Spark environments

 - Runtime logs

 When you run a Data Refinery flow, you can select to use a dedicated Spark R 3.4 environment or continue using the Data Refinery Default.